GenesisFR/DS1TroubleshootingGuide/README.md

 2. Run "[\<path-to-game\>](#glossary)\DSVideoConfig.exe" and select your custom resolution.
 3. Copy "[\<path-to-game\>](#glossary)\DungeonSiege.ini" to [\<path-to-docs\>](#glossary) (or [\<path-to-docs-LOA\>](#glossary) for LOA).

-When setting the resolution through launch parameters (method 2), it will prevent the game from changing it while navigating the options menu.

 Note: for resolutions higher than 1080p, check [Run the game above 1080p](#run-the-game-above-1080p).

 # Issues fixed

 ## Black screen at Gom

 When going down the elevator before fighting Gom, the cutscene may break and pressing Escape will trigger a black screen.
-This bug is caused by the camera script that comes with LOA, which doesn't work properly when SeeFar 2004/2020 is installed.
+This bug is caused by the camera script that comes with LOA, which doesn't work properly when `SeeFar 2004` or `SeeFar 2020` is installed.
 It breaks one of the camera triggers during that cutscene, preventing it from completing.

 There are 3 ways to circumvent it.